Hi-fi kit isn’t like festival tickets, train fares or council tax; if the price goes up there is usually a good reason for it.

 Of course, that means little if it doesn’t result in improved sound quality.

-The good news is that the same smooth, suave temperament and even-tempered balance manifests itself from the first few guitar twangs of Santana’s Song of the Wind.
+The good news is that the same smooth, suave temperament and even-tempered balance of the PM6005 manifests itself in the PM6006 from the first few guitar twangs of Santana’s Song of the Wind.

-But switching between the PM6006 and its predecessor, we notice the 6006’s presentation is notably cleaner and clearer – more solid too particularly through the midrange.
+But switching between the two, we notice the 6006’s presentation is notably cleaner and clearer – more solid too particularly through the midrange.

 The bluesy instrumentals have more assurance; the epic electric guitar solo ripping through the arrangement has more impassion and soaring pathos, while the Marantz is determined to pull cymbals, bass guitar and drums into your attention span.